exercism/python/exercises/concept/mecha-munch-management/.docs/hints.md

 ## 4. Sort the Items in the User Cart

-- What method would you call to get an [iterable view of just the keys][keys] of the dictionary?
+- What method would you call to get an [iterable view of items][items] in the dictionary?
 - If you had a `list` or a `tuple`, what [`built-in`][builtins] function might you use to sort them?
 - The built-in function you want is the one that returns a _copy_, and doesn't mutate the original.